joshflugel/Vorsprung-One/README.md

 # Vorsprung-One
-This is martian rover simulator for Android called "Vorsprung One", which means advantage or lead, in German.
+This is a martian rover mission control simulator for Android, called "Vorsprung One", which means advantage or lead, in German.

-CLEAN Tech stack: Kotlin, Jetpack Compose Material3, MVVM, Dependency injection with Hilt, Flows, Coroutines and Monad functional programming.
+Tech stack: Kotlin, native graphics with OpenGL2, Jetpack Compose Material3, Dependency injection with Hilt, Flows and Coroutines.

+Design guidelines: SOLID principles, CLEAN architecture, MVVM presentation pattern, and Functional Programming with Monads.

+2025 - Josh Flugel